 Restricting address allocation

-- Allow Class Members of—allows DHCP clients who match a specific class value to receive an IP address at the level it is set.
+- Allow Class Members of—allows DHCP clients who match a specific class value to receive an IP address at the level it's set.
 This option also denies all hosts from receiving an IP address.

-- Deny Class Members of—prevents DHCP clients who match a specific class from receiving an IP address at the level it is set.
-All clients who do not match this class value are able to receive an IP address.
+- Deny Class Members of—prevents DHCP clients who match a specific class from receiving an IP address at the level it's set.
+All clients who don't match this class value are able to receive an IP address.